|Are you new to Blackboard at DMU?

 - Get an idea of how much exists in digital format

-- If the development is as part of a team, work on your materails, learning outcomes and assessment criteria collaboratively
+- If the development is as part of a team, work on your materials, learning outcomes and assessment criteria collaboratively

-- Book some consultancy time with your Faculty ELT Project Officer.
+- Book some consultancy time with your Faculty Digital Learning and Teaching Consultant.
 Plan to create folders that correspond with the main topics or sections of your module, and plan sub-folders as necessary (for instance, Week 1, Week 2 etc.).

 6. An interesting site